BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/users.md

 Below is a list of research papers that have used or extended the Toolkit.
 Papers that have contributed code or data to the Toolkit have a (*) after them.

+235\.
+"Transition-to-plunge self-force waveforms with a spinning primary", Loïc Honet, Lorenzo Küchler, Adam Pound, Geoffrey Compère, [arXiv:2510.13958](https://arxiv.org/abs/2510.13958)

 234\.
-"Transition-to-plunge self-force waveforms with a spinning primary", Loïc Honet, Lorenzo Küchler, Adam Pound, Geoffrey Compère, [arXiv:2510.13958](https://arxiv.org/abs/2510.13958)
+"Black hole mergers beyond general relativity: a self-force approach", Ayush Roy, Lorenzo Küchler, Adam Pound, Rodrigo Panosso Macedo, [arXiv:2510.11793](https://arxiv.org/abs/2510.11793)

 233\.
 "Hybridization of second-order gravitational self-force and numerical relativity waveforms for quasi-circular and non-spinning black hole binaries", Hector Iglesias, Leanne Durkan, Deirdre Shoemaker, [arXiv:2510.11685](https://arxiv.org/abs/2510.11685)